 Counselor In Training

-The CIT tuition remains a 25% discount on the tuition.
+CIT tuition remains 25% off standard camper tuition.

 Our CIT program is for rising Juniors and Seniors in high school.
 Our program focuses on leadership and management skills as well as activity and social time that allows them the opportunity to make the most of their summer at camp.